 Diana Hartman brings her passion and creativity to her position as Associate Pastor at First Presbyterian Church.
 In addition to sharing preaching, worship leadership and compassionate pastoral care with the Head-of Staff Pastor, she enjoys teaching, local mission, and promoting fellowship among and beyond the congregation.
 She works with the Small Group, Deacon, and New Life Ministries.
 She is passionate about helping people discover their spiritual gifts and connecting them with opportunities to use their gifts in compassionate service.
 Active in the life of the Presbytery, she has served on Presbytery council and on several committees.
 Diana worked as a computer programmer, systems analyst, and teacher’s associate prior to her call to ministry.
 Diana and her husband Paul are proud parents of three adult children and enjoy three grandchildren.
 Diana enjoys reading, weaving, traveling, and baking.

 ShelLu assists the Head of Staff and other office personnel with various projects, updating lists, and supporting members.
 She is also charged with accountability and accuracy for many items viewed by the membership: newsletters, bulletins, announcements, calendars, and various monthly and annual reports.
 She often serves as the liaison between staff, projects, and members.
 Her job is made easier through the graciousness of the staff, the wonderful volunteers, and the welcoming membership.
 ShelLu says she is blessed to work with a busy congregation with so many projects that help those in need.
-She relocated to Cheyenne from Torrington with her husband, and three furry family members, in late 2015.

 Music is deeply planted within Becky's heart and soul.
 You can see it as she oversees our entire music program as she directs our Chancel and Handbell Choirs.
 Her gift of music is shared in making our services more meaningful by the excellent selections of music she provides each week for the choir.